-Imagination is one of the strongest assets in the development and survival of the human race.
+Imagination is one of the most powerful assets in human development and survival.

-I don’t think it’s to much to say, imagination has also been one of the most important assets of the whole Western worlds development, into the modern society we know it as today.
+I do not think it is too much to say that imagination has also been one of the most important assets in the development of the entire Western world into the modern society we know today.

-But why hasn’t it worked for huge areas and continents as Africa?
+But why has it not worked for large areas and continents like Africa?

-Well, – reality becomes a little nasty when looking at the continent Africa.
+Well, – reality becomes a bit uncomfortable when you look at the continent of Africa.

-Unfortunately, the history of the African continent, – is such an example of exploitation from Western countries, but unfortunately also helped by local tribal leaders – even going up to political leaders for a whole country.
+Unfortunately, the history of the African continent is such an example of exploitation by Western countries, but unfortunately also aided by local tribal leaders – even up to political leaders of an entire country.

-Reality and also facts, can be nasty, – but modern internet based technology has been providing our world with access to knowledge, education, money and logistic opportunities, international business development and access to international resources at a local level, – in many aspects, to an extent, no one would had expected possible for 10-15 years ago.
+The reality and also the facts may be unpleasant, – but modern internet based technology has given our world access to knowledge, education, money and logistical opportunities, international business development and access to international resources on a local level, – in many respects to an extent that no one would have thought possible 10-15 years ago.

-Thinking of a virtual reality, is more common today, but what about thinking in the terms of “virtual countries” with just as much power as China and USA together.
+It is more common to think of a virtual reality today, but what about thinking of “virtual countries” with as much power as China and the US combined?

-Well let us just try to use our imagination together.
-Having Facebook, having Google, having Amazon, having YouTube, having Walts Disney Entertainment and having just one American international bank, who is taking care of all the just mentioned american businesses … wouldn’t that combination in many aspects candidate to the title – A “one billion people virtual country”, with a huge impact at the world and its people – in the whole world.
+Let’s just try to use our imagination together.
+If we have Facebook, Google, Amazon, YouTube, Walt’s Disney Entertainment and a single American international bank taking care of all the American companies just mentioned … wouldn’t this combination in many ways give rise to the title of “a virtual country of a billion people” with a huge impact on the world and its people – worldwide.

-That’s how impact investment looks like, – less than 15 years after several of the just above mentioned american business were started.
+This is what impact investing looks like – less than 15 years after several of the above US companies were started.

-But, – is it possible to make that kind of an “one investment”, that initiates education, provides access to health services, increased personal security, economical development and poverty reduction.
-All mentioned, at a sustainable improving basis – …like it’s was a DNA replicating its basic needs for survival and development in all of its offspring.
+But – is it possible to make the kind of an “investment” that initiates education, provides access to health services, increased personal security, economic development and poverty reduction?
+All on a sustainably improving basis – as if it were a DNA that copied its basic needs for survival and development into all its subsequent offspring.

-Well,- … the countries in Africa, are for the next 15-20 years – the countries, where it is possible to make investments that can have an impact – at so many aspects of life for the better, for many people.
-While saying the just mentioned, it is worth also having in ones mind, – giving the people in Africa more income and education, opens up for a whole new marked for export, for the rest of the world.
+… the countries of Africa, are, in the next 15-20 years, the countries where it is possible to make investments that can have an impact – on so many aspects of life – for the better of so many people.
+While saying the above, it is also worth remembering that giving the people of Africa more income and education opens up a whole new market for exports to the rest of the world.

-Some Western governments, some African governments, some international working companies, and some international development orientated people, – they have had the imagination to see the opportunities of progress – … being in several African countries right now, – and for the next 15-20 years ahead.
+Some Western governments, some African governments, some international companies and some international development-minded people have had the imagination to see the potential for progress in several African countries – right now – and in the next 15-20 years.

 Bambwa Group AB (Bambwa) is a venture capital company that invests in African and Nordic growth companies, seeking to expand their operations across Africa and globally.